guenter/dcos-docs-site/pages/services/kubernetes/test/getting-started/connecting-to-kubernetes/config-edgelb-for-k8s/index.md

 navigationTitle: Configuring Edge-LB
 title: Configuring Edge-LB to Connect to Kubernetes
 menuWeight: 10
-excerpt: Learn to install and configure Edge-LB on top of your DC/OS Enterprise cluster to enable connecting to your Kubernetes clusters.
+excerpt: Learn to connect to Kubernetes of top of your DC/OS Enterprise cluster using DC/OS' Edge-LB load balancer.
 enterprise: true
 ---